Home Courses Creative Industries BA (Hons) Games Design and Development

 Creative Portfolio

-You will be expected to enhance their career prospects by producing creative artefacts that align your skills with their commercial and professional objectives.
+You will enhance your career prospects by producing creative artefacts that align your skills with your commercial and professional objectives.

-The module aims to develop transferable skills in balancing creative and strategic career objectives.
+The module aims to develop your transferable skills in balancing creative and strategic career objectives.

-The aim of this module is to develop a range of professional, technical and procedural knowledge and an understanding of the core concepts of optical motion capture in the context of the Film, TV and gaming industry.
-It explores both software and hardware solutions and will explore rig setup, image capture, 2D/3D data processing.
+The aim of this module is to develop a range of professional, technical and procedural knowledge and an understanding of the core concepts of optical motion capture in the context of the film, TV and gaming industry.
+It explores both software and hardware solutions and will explore rig setup, image capture and 2D/3D data processing.

 Working With 3D Engines